Joe Anderson (politician): Personal life

 Anderson is a lifelong Everton F.C. fan, and spoke of his desire to see the club remain in the city, in opposition to the now-defunct Kirkby Project.
 In 2018, Anderson referred Ross Barkley's transfer to Chelsea to the police.
 The police found no wrongdoing.

 Anderson was appointed Officer of the Order of the British Empire (OBE) in the 2012 Queen's Birthday Honours List for services to local government and the community.

-Anderson lost his brother to COVID-19 in October 2020.